更多資源 - 應用報告

 Related Sample File: Neo Kinetic IgG titration Gen5 2_06

 A number of different homogeneous proximity assays have been developed.
-For example, the scintillation proximity assay (SPA) depends on the close proximity of a radio-labeled molecule to a bead containing a scintillant for signal .
-Bioluminescence resonance energy transfer (BRET) requires that a bioluminescent moiety to be close enough to a green fluorescent protein molecule to allow the transfer of energy .
-Time resolved fluorescence resonance energy transfer (TR-FRET) and HTRF® require that two fluorescent molecules be in close proximity, with the donor fluor having an exceptionally long decay half-life [3-4].
-Amplified Luminescent Proximity Homogeneous Assay (ALPHA) Screen assays use donor beads that generate singlet oxygen that will interact with acceptor beads located within 200 nm to generate a chemiluminescent signal .
+For example, the scintillation proximity assay (SPA) depends on the close proximity of a radio-labeled molecule to a bead containing a scintillant for signal.1 Bioluminescence resonance energy transfer (BRET) requires that a bioluminescent moiety be close enough to a green fluorescent protein molecule to allow the transfer of energy.2 Time-resolved fluorescence resonance energy transfer (TR-FRET) and HTRF require that two fluorescent molecules be in close proximity, with the donor fluor having an exceptionally long decay half-life.3,4 Amplified luminescent proximity homogeneous assay (ALPHA) screen assays use donor beads that generate singlet oxygen that will interact with acceptor beads located within 200 nm to generate a chemiluminescent signal.5

-There are also several nucleic acid based proximity assays.
-PINCER technology uses fluorescently labeled complimentary single stand nucleic acids attached to antibodies .
-Proximity ligation assays (PLA) are based on the amplification of a DNA sequences which is dependent on the proximity of two antibodies labeled with different oligonucleotides.
-They form a circular DNA molecule with the help of a connector oligonucleotide, which can be detected by rolling circle amplification .
-Proximity extension assays use target-specific antibody pairs linked to DNA strands that upon simultaneous binding to the target analyte create a real-time PCR amplicon in a proximity-dependent manner enabled by the action of a DNA polymerase .
+There are also several nucleic acid-based proximity assays.
+PINCER technology uses fluorescently labeled complimentary single stand nucleic acids attached to antibodies.6 Proximity ligation assays (PLAs) are based on the amplification of a DNA sequence, which is dependent on the proximity of two antibodies labeled with different oligonucleotides.
+They form a circular DNA molecule with the help of a connector oligonucleotide, which can be detected by rolling circle amplification.7 Proximity extension assays use target-specific antibody pairs linked to DNA strands that, upon simultaneous binding to the target analyte, create a real-time PCR amplicon in a proximity-dependent manner enabled by the action of a DNA polymerase.8

-Spatial Proximity Analyte Reagent Capture Luminescence (SPARCL) technology is a proximity dependent, chemiluminescent detection technique.
-In the assay, a chemiluminescent substrate (acridan) is brought into the proximity of an oxidative enzyme (horseradish peroxidase, HRP) through the specific antigen/ antibody interaction (Figure 1).
-A flash of light proportional to the quantity of analyte present in the sample is generated upon addition of a trigger solution containing H2O2 and para-hydroxycinnamic acid (pHCA) enhancer.
-Heterocyclic compounds such as pHCA have been shown to increase light emission from HRP based luminescent reactions greater than 1000 fold [9-10].
-Data from similar reactions with luminoI has resulted in the proposal that enhancers serve as a conduit for the transfer of free radicals from HRP to the luminescent agent (i.e. acridan) .
-Here we present data demonstrating SPARCL technology, a homogeneous assay based on a bridging assay format where all reagents and sample are in solution.
+Spatial proximity analyte reagent capture luminescence (SPARCL) technology is a proximity-dependent, chemiluminescent detection technique.
+In the assay, a chemiluminescent substrate (acridan) is brought into the proximity of an oxidative enzyme (horseradish peroxidase, HRP) through the specific antigen/antibody interaction (Figure 1).
+A flash of light proportional to the quantity of analyte present in the sample is generated upon addition of a trigger solution containing hydrogen peroxide (H2O2 ) and para-hydroxycinnamic acid (pHCA) enhancer.
+Heterocyclic compounds such as pHCA have been shown to increase light emission from HRP-based luminescent reactions greater than 1,000 fold.9,10 Data from similar reactions with luminoI have resulted in the proposal that enhancers serve as a conduit for the transfer of free radicals from HRP to the luminescent agent (i.e. acridan).11 This application note presents data demonstrating SPARCL technology, a homogeneous assay based on a bridging assay format where all reagents and sample are in solution.

 Figure 1.
 SPARCL reaction.
 The oxidative enzyme HRP is in close [proximity with the chemiluminescent substrate acridan only when both antibodies are bound to the analyte.